goatshriek/stumpless/docs/benchmark.md

 ```

 We immediately see that the number of calls to `realloc` dropped significantly,
-and the calls to `alloc` only moderately increased.
-The execution time is also
+and is clearly no longer tied to calls to CopyElement.
+The execution time is
-lower, so we can declare success!
+also lower, so we can declare success!

 If you run a number of benchmarks at once and want to compare all of the
 results, manually comparing this output can get difficult.
 Google Benchmark